 First of all, there are two things to consider.
 You need to ask yourself: do I want to set up my own merchant account and a payment gateway separately?
 Or would I prefer to have an all-in-one payment service that will do both?
 Let’s break them down.

 There are pros and cons for either route you decide to take.
-It’s argued that be setting up your own merchant account, you have greater control over it, and the risk of security threats are lower because of fraud protection from the bank.
-However, setting up a merchant account can also be complex and cost per transaction may be higher than availing of the all in one service where you are using the payment provider’s merchant account.
+It’s argued that by setting up your own merchant account, you have greater control over it, and the risk of security threats is lower because of fraud protection from the bank.
+However, setting up a merchant account can also be complex and the cost per transaction may be higher than availing of the all in one service where you are using the payment provider’s merchant account.

-You should also obtain a SSL (Secure Socket Layer) certificate.
-This will protect any login credentials or payment information of your customers, if the transaction process is happening on site.
+You should also obtain an SSL (Secure Socket Layer) certificate.
+This will protect any login credentials or payment information of your customers if the transaction process is happening on site.
 This is important, both for your own security and your reputation.
 Customers won’t feel comfortable shopping on a website if the information they provide isn’t secure.

 Last but not least, you should consider the reliability and reputation of the payment provider.
 You want to make sure that the customer journey is seamless from ‘Add to basket’ to ‘Thank you, your order is complete.’
 Research carried out by Neil Patel has revealed that issues during the checkout process were reason enough for some shoppers to abandon their carts.
 Some of these issues included: